 Eat & Drink: Have a festive cocktail in Hotel Chocolat’s bar and restaurant at Rabot 1745 and then pop upstairs for dinner.

-Buy: This year has seen the release of The Borough Market Cookbook.
+Buy: The Borough Market Cookbook.
 If you’re looking for a Christmas gift for a foodie friend, it’s bound to please.
 Looking for a Christmas gift for a cheese Lover?
 Buy a monthly cheese subscription from Pong.